Hani-Almutlaq/BranchesAPI/README.md

 # 💡 BranchesAPI
-This API consists of one endpoint that will receive an id and a DateTime value, and then return a boolean that demonstrate the availability of the store's branch.
+This API consists of one endpoint that will receive an id and a DateTime value, and then return a boolean value that demonstrate the availability of the store's branch.
 # 🪄 Technologies
 - C#
 - .NET